 What you’re looking at is no Jeep at all—it’s a Mahindra Roxor, a funky throwback to the Willys Jeep from the Indian tractor manufacturer, Mahindra.

-Your first guess is probably pretty accurate: this is basically a Jeep and UTV smashed together although it’s sold more as a utility vehicle than anything else.
+Your first guess is probably pretty accurate: this is basically a Jeep and UTV smashed together, although it’s marketed more as a utility vehicle than anything else.

-The 5-speed manual transmission Roxor is built for strength and affordability according to Mahindra.
-To that end, the Roxor was built with straight axles in the front and rear, and there's nary a plastic part anywhere on the body.
+The five-speed manual transmission Roxor is built for strength and affordability, according to Mahindra.
+To that end, the Roxor was built with straight axles in the front and rear, and there’s nary a plastic part anywhere on the body.

-The top speed is limited to 45 miles per hour.
-Given that the Roxor isn't street legal, there's not much need for this off-road crawler to go any faster.
-When we were playing around with it we could reach 45 in 4th gear, which means this thing's got a significantly higher top speed that's just begging to be let loose.
+The top speed is limited to 45 MPH.
+Given that the Roxor isn’t street legal, there’s not much need for this off-road crawler to go any faster.
+When we were playing around with it, we could reach 45 in fourth gear, which means this thing’s got a significantly higher top speed that’s just begging to be let loose.

-It's also worth noting that the dry weight of the Roxor is 3035 lbs whereas a Ranger 1000 comes in at 1565 lbs.
-That's a lot of weight to push around, and it comes from the heavier gauge frame and roll cage as well as the sheet metal body.
+It’s also worth noting that the dry weight of the Roxor is 3,035 pounds, whereas a Ranger 1000 comes in at 1,565 pounds.
+That’s a lot of weight to push around, and it comes from the heavier-gauge frame and roll cage, as well as the sheet metal body.

-That means they've been making Jeeps for over 7 decades and have a lot of experience.
-If anybody can make a weird UTV/Willys Jeep crossover, it's Mahindra.
+That means they’ve been making Jeeps for over seven decades and have a lot of experience.
+If anybody can make a weird UTV/Willys Jeep crossover, it’s Mahindra.

 We haven’t had much seat time yet, but we did get to take a really close look recently.
 We were sure to leave no stone unturned.

-First of all, it’s hard not to agree that it looks good, although the decal on this particular vehicle is questionable.
+First of all, it’s hard not to agree that it looks good.
 The boxy design with those classic curves along the hood tickle that nostalgia nerve for sure.
-Those headlights are close enough to the original to get the job done as well.
+And those headlights are close enough to what you’ll see on the original Willys Jeep.

-The elephant in the room is, of course, the front grill.
-The iconic 7-slot grill (or 9-slot grill depending on how nostalgic you want to get) has been traded for a less-than-iconic 5 slots that seem to fan out a bit like a peacock.
-The reason for the change is as mundane as can be—Mahindra doesn’t own the rights to manufacture and sell the original Jeep grill.
-Yeah, the grill is legally separate from the rest of the Willys jeep design.
-Who knew!
+The elephant in the room is, of course, the front grille.
+The iconic seven-slot grille (or nine-slot grille, depending on how nostalgic you want to get) has been traded for a less-than-iconic five slots that seem to fan out a bit like a peacock.
+The reason for the change is as mundane as can be—Mahindra doesn’t own the rights to manufacture and sell the original Jeep grille.
+Yeah, the grille is legally separate from the rest of the Willys Jeep design.
+Who knew?

 The dash is sparse.
-The Roxor takes Polaris' Ride Command and shoves it right up their tailpipe offering just the essential dials for speed, mileage, fuel, and the standard array of idiot lights.
+The Roxor takes Polaris’ Ride Command and shoves it right up their tailpipe, offering just the essential dials for speed, mileage, fuel, and the standard array of idiot lights.
 The fuel gauge itself looks somewhat limited at first glance.
-The digital display provides only 4 pips to measure your fuel level.
-Your left knowing how much gas you have in quarter tank increments.
-To be fair, most gauges aren't as accurate as they look, and it's unlikely that the Roxor's gauge will cause any problems.
+The digital display provides only four pips to measure your fuel level.
+You’re left knowing how much gas you have in quarter-tank increments.
+To be fair, most gauges aren’t as accurate as they look, and it’s unlikely that the Roxor’s gauge will cause any problems.

-That's not to say it's all bad—the Roxor has some nifty features you might not expect.
+That’s not to say it’s all bad—the Roxor has some nifty features you might not expect.
 It makes up for the lack of dash storage by putting a lock box under each seat to keep valuables hidden and secure.
 The dash has six slots available for accessory rocker switches (the light bar that comes with the limited edition takes up one slot).
-Under the hood you'll find the 4-cylinder turbodiesel engine complete with a convenient snorkel.
+Under the hood you’ll find the four-cylinder turbo diesel engine complete with a convenient snorkel.
 Not bad as a standard feature.

-With the base model starting at $14,999 and the LE model starting at $18,899, the Roxor seems to be competing for the same dollars that Polaris is with their 3-seater 2018 Ranger 1000 at $15,299 while promising a more Jeep-like experience.
-Given that a brand-new base model Jeep Wrangler JK Sport (with 280 HP and 240 ft-lbs of torque + it's street, legal, heated, and air conditioned) goes for just $23,995, it's hard to imagine the Roxor will win over too many Jeep fanatics.
+With the base model starting at $14,999 and the LE model starting at $18,899, the Roxor seems to be competing for the same dollars that Polaris is with their three-seater 2018 Ranger 1000 ($15,299), all while promising a more Jeep-like experience.
+The brand-new base model Jeep Wrangler JK Sport, however, goes for just $23,995.
+The Jeep has 280 HP and 240 ft. lbs. of torque, not to mention the fact that it’s street legal, heated, and air conditioned.
+So it’s hard to imagine the Roxor will win over too many Jeep fanatics, but we’ll see.

-No, it looks like the Roxor may be trying to carve out its own niche—it's the Junior Bacon Cheeseburger to the Jeep market, but to the UTV crowd it's a new vehicle that's not explicitly aping any of Can-Am's or Polaris' existing models.
+No, it looks like the Roxor may be trying to carve out its own niche—it’s the Junior Bacon Cheeseburger to the Jeep market, but to the UTV crowd it’s a new vehicle that doesn’t exactly imitate any of Can-Am’s or Polaris’ existing models.
 The Roxor is a unique vehicle.
 Plus, any bacon is better than no bacon at all.